 - Participation as a mentor will require approval of both the immediate supervisor and the Dean's Office.
 Mentoring will involve periodic meetings, phone calls and emails with mentees.
 This is not expected to be a burdensome commitment (less than one to two hours per week), but will provide invaluable support and guidance to those learning the field and the institution, as well as useful professional development for the mentors themselves.

-- A list of potential mentors will be maintained by the Executive Director for Research and the Senior Executive Director of Administration, who will match mentors and mentees based on knowledge, skills and abilities.
-Units having staff they wish to be mentored should contact the Executive Director for Research, identifying the name, title, recent job history and specific needs of the staff member(s) to be mentored.
+- A list of potential mentors will be maintained by the Director of Research Administration, who will match mentors and mentees based on knowledge, skills and abilities.
+Units having staff they wish to be mentored should contact the Director of Research Administration, identifying the name, title, recent job history and specific needs of the staff member(s) to be mentored.
 Participation in the program will initially be capped at 15 mentor-mentee pairs and may be expanded at the discretion of the Dean’s Office.